sethuraman-k-r/graphql-js/README.md

 # graphql-js
 GraphQL implementation in JS using graphql, express, express-graphql

+If you see this project at first time, I recommend you to read more about GraphQL from my Medium Story.
+[Press here to read the story](https://medium.com/@sethuraman_k_r/learn-graphql-2c93fc094a4)

 [Employee Database](https://github.com/datacharmer/test_db) - Download employee database from here and follow the steps to restore the database in MySQL

 Once you restored an employee database, enter into a project directory using Command Prompt/Terminal and install the dependencies of these project by using ```npm install```